COWANBAS/SomasePy/README.md

 ![image](https://github.com/user-attachments/assets/6a2014ab-7aa0-483c-8c53-c77360cfc118)

+# EXEMPLO

-No excel a tabela A seria somda do A1 ate o A10 e o B1 ate B10
+ No excel a tabela seria somada do A1 ate o A10 e o B1 ate B10

+ =somase(A1:A10, B1:B10, "Critério")